soham2-4/Malaria-Drug-Targets-finding-from-Single-Cell-Transcriptomics-and-genertaing-potential-drug-molecule/README.md

 Data preprocessing: The datasets given in this repository are preprocessed.
 We have collected raw datasets from three papers(details in the paper).
 Then, we preprocessed these datasets to get a meaningful representation of our work.

 Feature selection using mutual-information-based feature reduction technique: 'without_featureselection.py' can be used to get the classification results before feature selection.
-'MI_feature_reduction.py' can be used to get the classification result after selecting features using Mutual information-based feature selection.
+'MI_feature_reduction.py' can be used to get the classification result after selecting features using Mutual information-based feature selection. 'random_feature.py' selects random features from the dataset and gets classification results. classification_results.ipynb plots bar charts of comparisons between different classifier.

 Protein-protein interaction network analysis: